bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## Misconceptions

-What misconceptions do people have about your topic? cyper bully is not a big problem.
+What misconceptions do people have about your topic? cyperbulling is a small problem.

 ## Examples

 What data storytelling example inspires you?

-How Seattle Residents Determine Housing
+How Machines Destroy/Create Jobs

 Could you do a new hypothesis, for the same question?